mrkushwa1/Samsung_Galaxy_Data_Wrangling_Project/Codebook.md

 The orinal dataset comprises a number of files and folders, but the ones used for this project are as follows:

-1. From the parent directory:
+1. From the parent directory (data):

   * "features.txt": Lists all the variables/features which will form the column headings (The information about the features is given in the "features_info.txt" file if required)

   * "activity_labels.txt": Links the class labels with their activity name

-2. From the train directory (under the parent directory):
+2. From the train directory (under the parent "data" directory):

   * "X_train.txt": The trainig data set